ainter21/report-sectest/Report.md

 This report goal is to find XSS vulnerabilities in the project `inventory-management-system`.
 Pixy was used to identify the possible sinks and all the outputs were analyzed and divided between true and false positives.
 For the true positives an attack vector is proposed (applied in the tests with selenium) and a possible fix that is applied to the echo function.
+All the test were created with an already populated database, and then every test was changed to clean and repopulate every time the database.
+The products created directly from Java have the default image.

 ## True Positives